 How to improve the cash conversion cycle

 In order to improve (reduce) the CCC, companies can focus on any of its three components.
 Increasing DPO, reducing DSO or reducing DIO will all reduce the CCC.
-Companies can therefore improve the cash conversion cycle in one of several ways:
+Companies can therefore improve the cash conversion cycle and avoid common cash flow problems in one of several ways: